 Some things can be bought sight unseen – that cool looking hat you found online, a new cast iron skillet that has great reviews on Amazon, or new tablet you’ve researched that meets your needs.
-Other things such as that new guitar you want to get a chance to play before buying, some accent pillows you really need to make sure fit your color scheme, or a new vehicle that you’ll want to take for a test drive and check out the truck space are examples of items better suited to be seen, touched, or experienced in person prior to making the decision to buy.
-Having spent the last decade working with our customers to supply stacked stone to projects all over North America and the Caribbean we can definitively state that tile and stone is one of this things that you want to see in person before buying.
+Other things such as that new guitar you want to get a chance to play before buying, some accent pillows you really need to make sure fit your color scheme, or a new vehicle that you’ll want to take for a test drive and check out the trunk space are examples of items better suited to be seen, touched, or experienced in person prior to making the decision to buy.
+Having spent the last decade working with our customers to supply stacked stone to projects all over North America and the Caribbean we have a wealth of knowledge about natural stone and can definitively state that tile and stone are one of those things that you want to see in person before buying.
 Let’s go deep into some of the reasons why and what are the pitfalls seeing samples in person can help you avoid.

 Ordering a sample of a stone or tile product gives you not only the opportunity to eliminate the variability of your computer screen, it also allows you to see how that product will look in the actual lighting conditions and next to the rest of the color palette in the space its intended to be used.